Skip to main content

 • Post signage to affirm nondiscrimination policies that include sexual orientation, gender identity, and gender expression.

-• Evaluate environmental factors of potential concerns for LGBTQ+ patients and families, such as bathroom designations, artwork, posters, educational brochures, etc.
+• Evaluate environmental factors of potential concern for LGBTQ+ patients and families, such as bathroom designations, artwork, posters, educational brochures, magazines in the waiting room, etc.

 Informational, educational, and support materials should be designed to help LGBTQ+ patients feel comfortable and supported in the healthcare setting.

-• Include inclusive language on any websites and marketing materials that describes a commitment to high-quality, culturally competent, patient-centered care.
+• Include inclusive language on any websites and marketing materials with clear explanations that describe a commitment to high-quality, culturally competent, patient-centered care.

 • Ensure that marketing, advertising, and informational materials reflect diverse populations, including same-sex couples and families.